neumino/chateau/README.md

 RethinkDB already comes with a "data explorer", which is more like a query buider.
 Chateau is a data explorer where you can manage your data without writing a single query.

 It's still an alpha version so many features are missing, but it's enough if you want to bootstrap a new application and use Chateau as a panel admin for you data.

+You can think of Chateau like a PhpMyAdmin for RethinkDB.

 ### Install